-The University of Canterbury is proud to sponsor the business start-up competition Kiwi Game Starter 2022, which supports the best of Aotearoa New Zealand’s up-and-coming game development talent.
+The University of Canterbury is proud to sponsor business start-up competition Kiwi Game Starter 2022, which supports the best of Aotearoa New Zealand’s emerging game development talent.

-Run by the New Zealand Game Developers Association (NZGDA), Kiwi Game Starter 2022 aims to improve the commercial outcomes for New Zealand developers working towards completing their games.
+Run by the New Zealand Game Developers Association (NZGDA), Kiwi Game Starter 2022 aims to improve the commercial outcomes for Aotearoa developers working towards completing their games.

 Talent shortage is one of the biggest issues facing both the digital screen industries and the tech sector and in addition to the competition itself, the Kiwi Game Starter provides game developers the opportunity to gain recognition, industry mentorship and strengthen their skills, supporting them in pursuing a career within the industry.

-Now in its 8th year, the Kiwi Game Starter Competition’s first place prize includes a $25,000, mentorship, with ongoing development and strategy support and $25,000 towards completion of the winning project.
+Now in its 8th year, Kiwi Game Starter’s first place prize includes mentorship, ongoing development and strategy support and $25,000 towards completion of the winning project.

-UC's Digital Screen Campus Programme Director, Professor Andrew Phelps says that the University’s support of the gaming sector is critical to help New Zealand’s content creation and digital media production capability grow.
+Programme Director of UC's Digital Screen Campus, Professor Andy Phelps, says that the University’s support of the gaming sector is critical to help Aotearoa’s content creation and digital media production capability grow.

 “I’m proud to see the University of Canterbury continuing to support creativity and innovation in the gaming sector, as this is a key pillar of our larger effort centred on the creation of our Digital Screen Campus and associated efforts on economic growth in these sectors.
 I wish the very best to everyone that enters the competition and, regardless of who wins, I hope to see many great game ideas produced, expanded upon, and ultimately brought to market.”

-Aspiring to become a true anchor institution in the community, aiding in the growth of our local economy, the University is already dedicated to supporting the digital screen industries, from the applied game development and design programmes available through its School of Product Design and the world-leading research centre in virtual reality (VR), augmented reality (AR), applied immersive game design and human robot interaction available through the HITLab (Human Interface Technology Laboratory).
+Aspiring to become a true anchor institution in the community, aiding in the growth of our local economy, the University is already dedicated to supporting the digital screen industries, from the applied game development and design programmes available through its School of Product Design and the world-leading research centre in virtual reality (VR), augmented reality (AR), applied immersive game design and human robot interaction available through HIT Lab NZ (Human Interface Technology Laboratory).